aamining/GitHub-manual/README.md

 ```
 git merge new master
 ```
-and follow command . usually need to manually set the conflicts and commit aswell.
+and follow command . usually need to manually set the conflicts and commit as well.

 # How to back to older version (locally - on computer)